 - Bond Fund

-The 3 Fund Portfolio was popularized by Bogleheads – loyal John Bogle followers.
+The 3 Fund Portfolio was popularized by Bogleheads – loyal John (Jack) Bogle followers.

-John Bogle is the founder of Vanguard and was a pioneer for index investors who valued low cost options.
-Before Bogle, it was nearly impossible for a small time investor to attain a diversified portfolio without paying large management fees.
+Jack Bogle is the founder of Vanguard and was a pioneer for index investors who valued low-cost options.
+Before Bogle, it was nearly impossible for a small-time investor to attain a diversified portfolio without paying large management fees.

 The 3 Fund Strategy is actually so popular among index investors that a Boglehead (Taylor Larimore) even wrote a book on it.